iBaby M8 2K Review

 Features

 This monitor has more baby-centric features than the majority of the WiFi competition.
-With sensors for reporting on the room temperature and humidity to lullabies and projection, we can say this monitor offers a feature for just about everyone and every need you maybe didn't even know you had.
+From sensors for reporting on the room temperature and humidity to lullabies and projection, this monitor offers a feature for just about everyone and every need you may not even know you had.

-While these kinds of features aren't truly necessary for keeping tabs on your baby, some parents like the idea of having them, even if they don't use them.
+While these features aren't truly necessary for monitoring your baby, some parents like the idea of having them, even if they don't use them.

 - 2-way talking